 Averted with Daisy in "Koi Story" by wearing none.
 See one of the tropes above this for more info.

-Pluto Is Expendable: One episode was actually about Donald becoming planet-sized and smashing Pluto to pieces because that's where his nephews (all pretending to be superheroes) are hiding.
-The episode also had a brief cameo of the "other !"
-Pluto.
+Pluto Is Expendable: One episode actually had Donald becoming planet-sized and smashing Pluto to pieces because that's where his nephews (all pretending to be superheroes) are hiding.
+The episode also had a brief cameo of the "other" Pluto.